jamiekimtech/jamiekimtech/README.md

 🎨Front-end Dev in the US<br/>
 🖥Self-taught, Shooting for Full-Stack!<br/>

-I've been working as a font-end developer since August 2023 & loving it. <br />
+I've been working as a font-end developer since August 2023 & loving being a part of the tech industry. <br />
 I've built projects using React, Node.js, JavaScript, Svelte and more.
 I also love leveraging shiny new AI tools.

 👥 Open to on-site jobs in Detroit<br/>